particle-iot/docs/src/content/getting-started/cloud/cloud-communication.md

 - Subscribe only works when the device is online and breathing cyan
 - Each event received typically uses one Particle cloud [data operation](/getting-started/cloud/introduction/#pricing-tiers)
 - There is no confirmation built-in: the publisher of an event won't know if a specified device receives it
-- Subscribe cannot be used on unclaimed product devices
-- Product events are unidirectional from the device to the cloud.
-Devices cannot subscribe to product events.

 You can learn more Particle subscribe in the [Device OS Firmware API reference](/reference/device-os/api/cloud-functions/particle-subscribe/).